-But thanks to this experience I started learning about paid traffic and put aside a bit my interest for organic traffic from search engines as I found paid traffic was easily scalable.
+But thanks to this experience I started learning about paid traffic and put aside a bit my interest in organic traffic from search engines as I found paid traffic was easily scalable.
 It’s just addicting.

 So, I eventually learned there are a ton more traffic sources where you can buy traffic and learn how to monetize it and in 2014 I started learning all that to adapt so my focus went completely there.

-I even started a new blog where I document stuff about paid traffic and my marketing campaigns, although I don’t blog as much there either but you get the point.
+I even started a new blog where I document stuff about paid traffic and my marketing campaigns, although I don’t blog as much there either you get the point.

-While Stream SEO was making 4 figures per month, I managed to hit 5 and even 6 figures per month with paid traffic and even today a lot of my earnings come from paid traffic.
+While Stream SEO was making 4 figures per month, I managed to hit 5 and even 6 figures per month with paid traffic, and even today a lot of my earnings come from paid traffic.